Personal Information Collected in Connection with the Website

 We recommend that you check the policy of each website you visit and contact the owner or operator of such website if you have any concerns or questions.

 We may need to transfer your personal information to countries located outside of the European Economic Area for the purposes of providing our services to you.
-Rest assured that we will always ensure any such transfer is subject to appropriate security measures to safeguard your personal information.
+Please be assured that we will always ensure any such transfer is subject to appropriate security measures to safeguard your personal information.

 Your Rights in Relation to Your Information